bl00dybear/0xDEADBEEF/docs/operating_systems/process_synchronization/README.md

 #### A cooperating process is one that can affect or be affected by other processes executing in the system.
 Cooperating processes can either directly share a logical address space (that is, both code and data) or be allowed to share data only through files or messages.

-Let’s consider an example of how this can happen.
+Let’s consider an example to highlight the need for process synchronization.

 A producer process produces information that is consumed by a consumer process.
 For example, a compiler may produce assembly code that is consumed by an assembler.
 The assembler, in turn, may produce object modules that are consumed by the loader.
 The producer–consumer problem also provides a useful metaphor for the client–server paradigm.